Boston Police Patrolmen's Association: Pax Centurion newsletter

 The BPPA's newsletter, Pax Centurion, came under scrutiny in 2012 for publishing material that was "hostile toward racial and religious minorities."
 The editor, Officer James Carnell, was criticized by many including the Boston police commissioner.
 Multiple advertisers cancelled their arrangements with the newsletter in response.

 Black Lives Matter

-In 2020, BPPA president Michael Leary wrote a letter to the Boston Teacher's Union denouncing programming to promote racial justice in local schools.
+In 2020, BPPA president Michael Leary wrote a letter to the Boston Teachers' Union denouncing programming to promote racial justice in local schools.
 Leary referred to Black Lives Matter as an "antipolice organization" that "inaccurately demoniz[es] police as racists who kill innocent people."
-The letter drew criticism from the Teacher's Union, the NAACP, and some local police officers.
+The letter drew criticism from the Teachers' Union, the NAACP, and some local police officers.

 Patrick Rose child rape scandal

 In April 2021, an investigation by the Boston Globe revealed that the BPD and BPPA were aware of credible child sexual assault and molestation allegations against BPPA president Patrick Rose as early as 1995.
 Documents released by the Boston Police Department reveal that, after a brief punitive suspension to administrative duty, Rose was reinstated to full duty in 1997 after the BPPA sent a letter to BPD seeking information to assist them as they "consider[ed] whether to file a grievance" regarding Rose's suspension.
 Rose then went on to molest five other children during his next 23 years on the force.
 In April 2022, Rose pleaded guilty to 21 counts of child rape and sexual assault, for which he was sentenced 10–13 years in prison.